∗∗ Hello and Welcome ∗∗

 I like what Louise Hay said when asked what her purpose is: “My purpose is my work” (The Power Is Within You).

-My purpose too is my work in both writing and assisting others.
+My purpose too is my work–in writing and assisting others in their writing.

 Aside from an occasional prime time television hour (or four), my hobby is my profession: writing.